Q.

 Mortgage or Margin Loans

-Sometimes parents don't have the money, but have access to credit at rates and terms that are much better than what is available to the student, especially a grad student relying on private lenders.
-As a general rule, I think if someone is going to borrow for school, that it ought to be the student.
+Sometimes parents don't have the money but have access to credit at rates and terms that are much better than what is available to the student, especially a grad student relying on private lenders.
+As a general rule, I think if someone is going to borrow for school, it ought to be the student.
 Prior to borrowing money, the parents should be aware of several things:

 - If the student dies, the parent will still owe the money.
 This can be worked around by purchasing inexpensive term life insurance on the student's life, of course.
 The interest savings will generally more than cover the insurance costs.